cuddlyconcretepangolin/rhf2s308_experience/README.md

 docker exec miner miner versions
 ```

-*Note that doing this will prevent you from receiving future OTA (over the wire?) miner updates.
+*Note that doing this (more specifically disabling the agent services) will prevent you from receiving future OTA (over the wire?) miner updates.
 My plan is to keep it like this for a while until after the official migration and see how it plays out.
 Then once it seems like RisingHF is on top of everything again, I will enable the agent again. *

 #